geoneric/PathwaysGenerator/documentation/develop/index.rst

 Release a package
 -----------------

-Create zip with Python Wheel package and the documentation:
+Create zip with Python Wheel package and the documentation, and verify the contents are OK:

 .. code-block:: bash

-   ninja release
+   # In build directory
+   create_and_verify_release.py .

+Do not release the package when this command fails.
 Output is stored in ``adaptation_pathways-1.2.3.zip``.

 Create and push a tag.

 .. code-block:: bash

+   # In source directory
    git tag -a v1.2.3 -m"Release that solves all problems" git push origin v1.2.3